Wouter-VDP/nuecc_python/README.md

 <a name="bdttraining"></a>

 The inclusive electron neutrino selection contains three boosted decision trees.
 These are modelled by the [XGBoost](https://xgboost.readthedocs.io/en/latest/) package and the trained models are stored in [models/](https://github.com/Wouter-VDP/nuecc_python/tree/master/models).

+The training is performed in the bulk of [NueSelection.ipynb](https://github.com/Wouter-VDP/nuecc_python/blob/master/NueSelection.ipynb) and requires an input file called `training_new.pckl` which can be created by [helpers/gpvm/Merger.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/gpvm/Merger.py).
+One should be extremely carefull not to have any duplicated events between `training_new.pckl` and `nu_new.pckl`.
+In the past, the training set consisted of unused filters, Run 2 overlay samples, low-energy electron neutrino samples and the redundant events (as replaced by the filters) in the Run 1 and Run 3 BNB nu overlay events.
+No data was used in the training process.
+Note that these combinations are not set in stone and one is free to construct a training data-set as pleased as long as it is disjunct from the plotting data-sets.

+The configuration of the selection is identical to [nue_selection_helper.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/nue_selection_helper.py) but is excecuted step-by-step to enhance the tunability and intermediate outputs of the selection.
+Note that [NueSelection.ipynb](https://github.com/Wouter-VDP/nuecc_python/blob/master/NueSelection.ipynb) is the only place in the framework where I think there is some code duplication that could be reduced by using the definitions defined in [nue_selection_helper.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/nue_selection_helper.py).

+Additionaly there are a set of configurable parameters connected to the training:
+* `retrain` (bool): retrain the three XGBoost models.
+* `train_ana` (bool): perform a scan over a set of tree depths to determine the omptimal depth.
+This is needed to produce the plots in [output/training](https://github.com/Wouter-VDP/nuecc_python/tree/master/output/training)created by `nue_helper.helper.analyse_training` seed = 7 test_size = 0.05 lee_focus = 1.0
+train_sample = "train_new"

 ## Plotting the outcome